 This AU develops competency in quantitative reasoning and problem-solving skills.
-These courses come primarily from the Department of Mathematical and Computer Sciences.
+These courses come primarily from the School of Engineering, Math & Computer Science.

-Student Learning Outcomes for the Mathematics
+Student Learning Outcomes for the Mathematics Students will be able to:

 - Use inductive or deductive reasoning to formulate and evaluate arguments. - Model real-world phenomena mathematically. - Utilize mathematics effectively in problem-solving strategies.